Jesus in Islam

-In Islam, Jesus (عِيسَىٰ ٱبْنُ مَرْيَمَ), referred to by the Arabic rendering of his name Isa, is believed to be the penultimate prophet and messenger of God (Allāh) and the Messiah.
-He was the last of the messengers sent to the Israelites (Banī Isra'īl), and carried a revelation called the Injīl (Evangel or Gospel).
-In the Quran, Jesus is described as the Messiah (المسيح), born of a virgin, performing miracles, accompanied by his disciples, and rejected by the Jewish establishment; in contrast to the traditional Christian narrative, however, he is stated neither to have been crucified, nor executed, nor to have been resurrected.
-Rather, it is stated that it appeared to the Jews as if they had executed him and that they therefore say they killed Jesus, who had in truth ascended into Heaven.
-The Quran places Jesus among the greatest prophets and mentions him with various titles.
-The prophethood of Jesus is preceded by that of Yaḥyā ibn Zakariyyā (John the Baptist) and succeeded by Muhammad, the latter coming of whom Jesus is reported in the Quran to have foretold under the name Ahmad.
+In Islam, Jesus (عيسى بن مريم), referred to by the Arabic rendering of his name Isa, is believed to be the penultimate prophet and messenger of God (Allāh) and the messiah.
+He was the last messenger sent to the Israelites (Banī Isrāʾīl) and received a revelation known as the Injīl (Gospel).
+The Quran describes Jesus as the Messiah, Messenger of Allah, and His Word, born of a virgin, performing miracles, accompanied by disciples, and rejected by the Israelites.
+In contrast to Christian belief, Islamic tradition holds that Jesus was neither crucified nor killed, but was instead raised to Heaven by God.
+The Quran places Jesus among the greatest prophets and refers to him by various titles.
+His prophethood was preceded by that of Yahya (John the Baptist), who acted as a verifier of the mission of Jesus and followed by Muhammad, whom Jesus is understood to have foretold in the Quran under the name Ahmad.

-Most Christians view Jesus as God incarnate, the Son of God in human flesh, but the Quran denies the divinity of Jesus and his status as Son of God in several verses, and also says that Jesus did not claim to be personally God nor the Son of God.
-Islam teaches that Jesus' original message was altered (taḥrīf) after his being raised alive.
+Most Christians consider Jesus the incarnation of God the Son and the awaited Messiah, or Christ.
+The Quran rejects the idea of Allah having a son - وَلَد (a "walad", which implies biological procreation/offspring and generation of another being), and states that Jesus said to worship Allah alone and that he truly (the word used isإِنِّى "inni", meaning "verily", showing that Isa really has the attributes mentioned) an 'abd (servant) and nabiyyan (someone who delivers a message on the behalf of somebody, a "prophet"), while simultaneously being called the Word of God and a spirit created by Allah.
+These several verses are understood as a rejection of the divinity of Jesus and his status as the Son of God, and states that Jesus did not claim to be God or the Son of God.
+Islam teaches that Jesus' original message was altered (taḥrīf) after his disciples claimed that he had risen from the dead.
 The monotheism (tawḥīd) of Jesus is emphasized in the Quran.
-Like all prophets in Islam, Jesus is also called a Muslim (lit. submitter [to God]), as he preached that his followers should adopt the 'straight path' (Ṣirāṭ al-Mustaqīm).
-Jesus is attributed with a vast number of miracles in Islamic tradition.
+Like all prophets in Islam, Jesus is also described as a Muslim, meaning one who submits to God, as he preached that his followers should follow the 'straight path' (Ṣirāṭ al-Mustaqīm).
+Jesus is attributed with numerous miracles in Islamic tradition.